globaltrashchic/Summative-Presentation/README.md

 ![Door Handle](https://github.com/globaltrashchic/eyesbombing/blob/master/unnamed-1.jpg)

-The home door handle reminds me of live Mr Teapots as shown in the movie Beauty and the Beast.
+The home door handle reminds me of some cartoon character Lumiere in the movie Beauty and the Beast.

 ### 6. Random Cans Hanged